 Personal Property Taxes on Business Equipment

-If personal property is used partly for business and partly for personal use, the business portion is deducted as a business expense and the remainder as a personal deduction on the taxpayer's personal Schedule A.
+Personal property tax paid on equipment used in a trade or business can be deducted as a business expense.
+Sole proprietors can deduct such taxes on Schedule C. If personal property is used partly for business and partly for personal use, the business portion is deducted as a business expense and the remainder as a personal deduction.

 Keep any documents that specify how much personal property tax you paid during the year.
 This might be an annual vehicle registration statement that indicates what portion of the registration fee qualifies to be deducted as personal property tax.